Website Logo

 Manaakitanga

-Quite literally this breaks down to mana aki tanga which means to encourage or urge mana upon someone else.
-To look after other people – rather than just ourselves.
-At Tui Ora we take it as being about how we relate to every member of every whānau that comes to us.
-And also, how we relate to each other as kaimahi.
-Looking after people by providing maanaki, as we would on the marae or in other traditional spaces, is a an important difference that people experience at Tui Ora.
+The word manaakitanga breaks down to mana aki tanga which means to encourage or urge mana upon someone else.
+In other words, to look after other people – rather than just ourselves.
+At Tui Ora, manaakitanga is evident in how we look after every member of every whānau that comes to us, and the way we relate to each other as kaimahi.
+Looking after people by providing maanaki, as we would on the marae or in other traditional spaces, is an important part of what makes the Tui Ora experience different.

 Wairuatanga

-Every person has a taha wairua or a spiritual side.
-It doesn’t need to have anything to do with prayers, karakia or religion.
-It’s a personal concept that is about bringing meaning and purpose to what we do.
-Wairuatanga is deeply elemental and holistic, influencing our mind, body, spirit and whānau.
+Every person has a taha wairua or a spiritual side that brings meaning and purpose to what we do.
+It’s a personal concept that doesn’t need to have anything to do with prayers, karakia or religion.
+Wairuatanga is deeply elemental and holistic, permeating our mind, body, spirit and whānau.
 By nourishing taha wairua we strengthen and enhance our hauora.
-At Tui Ora our wairuatanga guides how we connect to the environment and how we express our taha wairua.
+At Tui Ora our wairuatanga guides how we connect with the world around us and express our taha wairua.

 Tino Rangatiratanga